This Tutorial Explains What is Requirement Analysis, Requirement Analysis Steps, Examples, And Goals of Requirement Gathering in SDLC:

 If the driver(end-user) of the car plays music from USB and Navigation guidance is in progress, also gets an incoming call via Bluetooth in Hands-free mode then load on CPU and RAM consumption increases to a maximum level as multiple processes are running in the background.

-At this point, if driver taps on an infotainment system touchscreen interface to reject incoming call via auto-reply SMS (same way how we do in our mobile phones), the system should be able to perform this task and should not hang or crash.
+At this point, if the driver taps on an infotainment system touchscreen interface to reject incoming calls via auto-reply SMS (the same way how we do on our mobile phones), the system should be able to perform this task and should not hang or crash.
 This is the performance of the system when the load is high and we test availability and reliability.

 b) Another case is the Stress scenario.

-Take an example, the infotainment system receives back to back SMSs (maybe 20 SMS within 10 sec) via connected Bluetooth phone.
-Infotainment system should be able to handle all incoming SMS and at no point should miss any of the incoming SMS notification on Infotainment HMI.
+Take an example, the infotainment system receives back-to-back SMSs (maybe 20 SMS within 10 sec) via a connected Bluetooth phone.
+The infotainment system should be able to handle all incoming SMS and at no point should miss any of the incoming SMS notifications on Infotainment HMI.

 Understanding Non-functional Requirements Cases

 The below table explains non-functional requirements: